project-sunbird/project-sunbird.github.io/pages/features-documentation/register_user.md

      - For example, in the case of a state, state repository is the system administrator repository and the ID given to each school, or education body in the state is the External ID. <br /> OR
       - Enter OrgID.
 Unique ID of the administration organization that is generated on Sunbird.
 This ID is generated when the organization is successfully uploaded on Sunbird.

-5. Download the csv file for reference<br/>
+5.Download the csv file for reference<br/>
-6. You can add or upload details of up to 199 users at a time in one csv file<br/>
+6.You can add or upload details of up to 199 users at a time in one csv file<br/>
-7. You can upload users of only a single organization in one csv file<br/>
+7.You can upload users of only a single organization in one csv file<br/>
-8. Descriptions and valid values for each columns are as listed below:<br/>
+8.Descriptions and valid values for each columns are as listed below:<br/>
    Sl.No |Column Name  |Description  |Valid Value  |Field Type
    ------|-------------|-------------|-------------|-----------
    1 |firstName  |User’s first name  |Alphabetic Value |Mandatory